 The sound off the clubface is quite impressive and supplements the good looks.

-Although in the upper half of the price spectrum, it offers great value for money as super game improvement irons.
+Although in the upper half of the price spectrum, these irons offers great value for money as super game improvement irons.

 TaylorMade is renowned for producing some of the best irons in the industry.
-The release of the P790 irons have placed them at the top and is arguably the best looking and performing irons to date.
+The release of the P790 irons has placed them at the top and is arguably the best-looking and performing irons to date.

-It comes with a clean look, forged design, and loaded with technology.
-Although aimed at the mid to low handicap golfers, it will entice golfers of any handicap level to put it in the bag.
+It comes with a clean look and a forged design and is loaded with technology.
+Although aimed at the mid to low handicap golfers, they will entice golfers of any handicap level to put them in the bag.